 - 63025 OB Riley Road, Bend OR 97701

 - Thursday, June 29, 9:30 – 11 am at Crows Feet Commons Cafe

 - 875 NW Brooks St, Bend OR 97703

 - If you missed our orientation but would still like to volunteer, please contact us!

 - Tuesday, May 23rd, 5:30 – 7 pm at OAS Warehouse

 Volunteers are encouraged to attend as many trainings as possible.
 These are advertised via email once you have completed your volunteer application.

 New to working with individuals with disabilities?
 United Spinal Association has produced a guide on disability etiquette: http://www.unitedspinal.org/pdf/DisabilityEtiquette.pdf (must have Adobe Reader).

 Have a skill or knowledge base you’d like to offer to other volunteers?
 Contact OAS staff to inquire about facilitating a training event.

 OAS volunteers are the heart and core of our programs.
-See what volunteering on the hill with OAS may look like.
+See what volunteering on the hill during the winter with OAS may look like with this below video.